 • Consolidate API requests in one subdomain

-If you have any query about rest API guidelines, you can ask us in the comment box.
+If you have any queries about the rest API guidelines, you can ask us in the comment box.

-Hope you find this post helpful, so don’t forget to share with friends. (y)
+Hope you find this post helpful, so don’t forget to share it with friends.